jay214421343/svenBot/README.md

 ## Configure
 Now it's time to configure `config.py`.
 Go to https://discordapp.com/developers/applications/ and create an application, name the application/bot whatever you want.
-When you have created the application, you should be able to see the "client secret" aka bot token by clicking "Click to reveal".
+When you have created the application, you should be able to see the token under the "Bot" tab, by clicking "Click to reveal token".
 Copy that token into the `config.py` file.

 ## Run
 Run bot.py using Python 3.6, Python alias may vary: